gopinathsjsu/CaliTech/Ishaan's journal.md

 WEEK 4

 Pushed the front end, back end integration in process.
-Testing phase starts
+Testing phase starts.
+The documentation is being created by me.
+Finishing up final stages of the project and making sure everything works before the demo.